General Regulations

 Heritage Rangelands

 Heritage Rangelands preserve and protect natural features that are representative of Alberta’s prairies and grazing is used to maintain the grassland ecology.
 Two heritage rangelands have been established in Alberta - Black Creek Heritage Rangeland in the Whaleback area and OH Ranch Heritage Rangeland near Longview.
 These lands are cooperatively managed with Alberta Environment and Parks and grazing lease holders.
 Hunting is permitted, however entry is subject to grazing lease access conditions.
-For access conditions please visit aep.alberta.ca, select Recreation and Public Use, then select Recreation on Agricultural Public Land.
+For access conditions please visit https://www.alberta.ca/public-land-use.aspx, select Recreation and Public Use, then select Recreation on Agricultural Public Land.

 Natural Areas